github/training-kit/advanced/index.md

 ```

 #### Removing unwanted files
-* Purge untracked in working dir
+* Purge untracked in working directory
 * for directories
 * for removing ignored files (useful for tidying build artifacts)